 Less business continuity: The business ends if you retire, die, or become disabled.
 It’s hard to transfer ownership of a sole proprietorship.

-While sole proprietorships offer simplicity and control, they come with significant drawbacks, primarily the unlimited personal liability.
+While sole proprietorships offer simplicity and control, they have significant drawbacks, primarily the unlimited personal liability.
 Owners are personally responsible for all the business’s debts and liabilities, which could potentially risk personal assets.

 If liability protection is a priority for you, then forming a Limited Liability Company (LLC) might be a better choice.
-In an Arizona LLC, your personal assets are generally protected from business debts and claims.
+Your personal assets are generally protected from business debts and claims in an Arizona LLC.
 This means that if your company incurs debt or is sued, your personal assets, such as your home or savings, are not at risk.

 Steps to Start a Sole Proprietorship in Arizona